ZijieJin/scFusion/README.md

     -s, --STARReference: The reference folder of STAR.
 The reference should be built before running scFusion.

-Parameters with default value, but should be change for your setting:
+Parameters with default values, but should be changed for your setting:

-    -g, --Genome: The genome reference file (*.fasta or *.fa), default is the 'hg19.fa' in the data folder
+    -g, --Genome: The genome reference file (*.fasta or *.fa), default is 'hg19.fa' in the data folder

-    -a, --Annotation: The gtf annotation file (*.gtf), default is the 'ref_annot.gtf'in the data folder
+    -a, --Annotation: The gtf annotation file (*.gtf), default is 'ref_annot.gtf'in the data folder

-    -m, --Mappability: The mappability file, default is the 'hg19mappability75.txt' in the data folder, left blank for keep all reads
+    -m, --Mappability: The mappability file, default is 'hg19mappability75.txt' in the data folder, left blank for keeping all reads

     -o, --OutDir: The output folder of the results and temperal files, default is the same as FileDir